Listen to understand

 10-minute e-learning

-Use this PDF as a reminder of the listening to understand concepts.
+Use the Listen to understand infographic | PDF as a reminder of the listening to understand concepts.

 An accessible version is also available.